 - Companion Stairlifts – Lockdown Care Package: The best ways to help someone shielding – Though restrictions are gradually easing, there are still many people shielding who mustn’t be forgotten or ignored.
 There are many simple ways we can ensure they have all they need and reduce feelings of loneliness, and so I’m happy to have contributed to the tips in this article, by talking about the importance of keeping in contact.

 - VocalEyes – The Interval #52 – In this edition of their newsletter about accessible online culture, I was pleasantly surprised to discover that VocalEyes had included an old video of mine from 2017, discussing my first experiences of audio description in London, including museums, theatres, cinemas and walking tours.
-If you’re new to audio description, then this video and the related blog post will give an insight into what it’s about and how it can be used.
+If you’re new to audio description, then that video will give an insight into what it’s about and how it can be used.

 - MS Awareness Week – Jamie’s Story – Jamie is a friend of mine from Guernsey who was diagnosed with Multiple Sclerosis 2 years ago, and has been on quite the journey since then, with lots of challenges along the way as you can imagine.
 So it’s great to see her raising awareness and expressing such positivity in this video for MS Awareness Week.
 Do give it a watch and, if you feel able, consider donating to an MS charity in the UK, Guernsey, America or wherever you live.
 The work they do makes a huge difference to many thousands of people like her.